 Tracking down Triggers

-Tracking these potential triggers along with other factors within the CareClinic App can provide you with definitive answers to if something is a possible trigger (correlated) or not.
+Tracking these potential triggers along with other factors within the CareClinic App can provide you with definitive answers to whether something is a possible trigger (correlated) or not.

 CareClinic generates a personal analytical report that your healthcare provider and you can review.